waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Paused Investigations & Archived Conclusions
 - **Victory Road 1F (Eastern Boulder Puzzle):** This puzzle is currently a dead end.
 The boulder at (11, 3) cannot be moved past the item at (10, 3), and the item cannot be reached.
 The solution must lie elsewhere.
 - **Victory Road 2F (Eastern Boulder Puzzle):** My conclusion that the puzzle was unsolvable on this floor alone appears correct, as confirmed by my `complex_boulder_pusher_tool`.
-- **Victory Road 3F (Western Boulder Puzzle):** My `puzzle_strategist_agent` initially concluded the puzzle at switch (4,6) is unsolvable with the current boulder layout on this floor.
-However, a system directive has since confirmed the puzzle *is* solvable, meaning the initial analysis was flawed.
-The solution likely involves a hidden mechanic or an 'impossible' move.
+- **Victory Road 3F (Western Boulder Puzzle):** **[CORRECTED]** My `puzzle_strategist_agent` initially concluded the puzzle at switch (4,6) was unsolvable.
+However, a system directive has since confirmed the puzzle *is* solvable.
+The agent's revised analysis, incorporating the directive, suggests the solution involves pushing the boulder from (14, 13) through a supposedly impassable tile at (12, 11).
+This is the current working hypothesis.